 “Holding” is an active word that refers to protecting our faith,

-maintaining it with a clear conscience, never letting go of it no matter what
+maintaining it with a clear conscience, never letting go no matter what

-theory or religion tries to throw us off-track.
+theory or religion tries to take it from us.
 Paul said that faith is a

 mystery, but we look in the Church these days and don’t see the mysterious

-attribute of faith; all we see is people believing in a set of doctrines and
+attribute of faith; all we see is a lot of people believing in a set of doctrines and

 calling it faith.
 There is no mystery in that.
 Some people think they believe,